 The Australian Government Rebate (AGR) on private health insurance is an amount the government may contribute towards your premium to make it more affordable.

 If you’re eligible, you can choose to get the rebate by paying reduced premiums.
-You should nominate the income tier you fall under to ensure that we claim the right rebate amount for you.
 Alternatively, your rebate may be claimed through your annual tax return with ATO.
-If you choose to claim any rebate through your tax return or if your income tier changes throughout the financial year, you may get a debit in your tax return under the heading ‘Excess private health reduction or refund (rebate reduced)’.
+If you choose to claim any rebate through your tax return or if your income tier changes throughout the financial year, you may receive a tax offset.
+If you claim too much of the rebate or your income tier changes, you may see a tax liability in your tax return under the heading ‘Excess private health reduction or refund (rebate reduced)’.

 Am I eligible for the rebate?

-All the people listed on the policy must be eligible to claim Medicare for you to receive the rebate.
+All the people listed on the policy must be eligible for Medicare for you to receive the rebate.

 How much is the rebate?